Skip to main content

 Full Definition

-Risk/reward ratio compares the potential loss (distance to stop loss) with potential gain (distance to take profit).
+Risk/reward ratio compares the potential loss of a trade (distance to stop loss) with the potential gain (distance to take profit).
+It is written as 1:2 or 1:3, where the first number is risk and the second is reward.
 A 1:2 ratio means risking $100 to potentially make $200.
-Favorable ratios (1:2 or higher) allow traders to be profitable even with a win rate below 50%.
-Always calculate risk/reward before entering a trade.
+Favorable ratios (1:2 or higher) allow traders to remain profitable even with win rates below 50 percent.

 Related Calculators